-1. Value is consumed without externalizing costs onto society and future generations.
+1. Progress is created without externalizing costs onto society and future generations.

 2. The value of a person or organization exists in proportion to the value produced as a ratio of the costs created in the production process.

 3. Our worth as a citizen, is defined by how much value we add to our community as a ratio to our consumption.

 4. Profitable is a measurement defined by the ratio of the difference between consumption and production quantified in terms of prices.